 We lived on the outskirts of E-City, where people are relatively safe, but still within the dangers of the metropolis.
 My father and I sat on the train that took us into the city.
 He was a large man whose figure commanded respect, though he was a warm and generous soul.
 As I sat in the seat by him, he asked me about my schoolwork and my interests.
 He asked what I had been reading, and the friends I had been spending time with.

 The train ride went by quickly and soon we were walking through the streets to my father’s booth.
 He walked near me as we strode through the ghetto.
 On the train, he had told me not to look around once we exited the train car.
 Not to make eye contact.
 “Everyone you see today has murdered people,” he stated with dire gravity.
 “That’s why they’re still alive.”

 We entered a heavy metal door that seemed to have been misplaced in a grimy alley.
 It opened to a rusty, rusty staircase that echoed up and down the metallic corridor.
 Paint peeled off of everything.
-I followed my father down about a dozen flights of stairs to another drab looking door.
+I followed my father down about a dozen flights of stairs to another drab-looking door.
 He pressed it open into the bowels of the city.
 We were several stories underground, where the most animalistic of men dwelt.
 They were those fearful of the sunlight, addicted to tranq’s and hogs, and unwilling to make use of language.
 They would shriek or mutter nonsense to themselves in place of words.
-Many had never heard language spoken.
+Many had never heard such a language spoken.
 They were animals given over to maddening darkness.